 The DU Registrar's website contains the official and most current course descriptions within the DU Course Catalog.
 Select a term, then select the appropriate subject (our courses are listed under the subject "School Counseling," abbreviated as COUN).
-While formal Prerequisites are indicated within some course descriptions, students are required to adhere to the sequencing guidelines provided in the Course Sequencing Guide above.
+While formal Prerequisites are indicated within some course descriptions, students are required to adhere to the sequencing guidelines provided in their official Coursework Plan, informed by the Course Sequencing Guide, provided within this document.